TLS inspection

 If the certificate information is displayed, the certificate is installed successfully.

-When outbound traffic originates from a Pod in an Alibaba Cloud ACK cluster, you must install the PCA certificate inside the Pod because the container environment is isolated from the host.
-If a node also initiates HTTPS requests, such as pulling public images, you must also install the certificate on the node.
+When outbound traffic originates from pods in an ACK cluster, install the PCA certificate inside each pod because the container environment is isolated from the host.
+If the nodes also initiate HTTPS requests (such as pulling images from a public repository), install the certificate on the nodes as well.

 Note

-• The following steps apply to the Alibaba Cloud Linux 3.2104 LTS 64-bit container-optimized operating system and are for reference only.
-You must adjust the commands based on your operating system and business requirements.
+• The following steps apply to Alibaba Cloud Linux 3.2104 LTS 64-bit (container-optimized) and are for reference only.
+Adjust the commands based on your operating system and business requirements.

 • Some of the following commands restart resources.
 To avoid business interruptions, we recommend that you perform these operations during off-peak hours.

-Log on to each node and run the following commands.
+Log in to each node and run the following commands.

 2. Update the certificates: sudo update-ca-trust